anoma/namada-docs/specs/src/economics/fee-system.md

 block validation process.
 This is because a tx submitter could be side-paying the block proposer for tx inclusion which would prevent the correct distribution of fees among validators.
-The fair distribution of fees is enforced by the stake-proportional block proposer rotation policy of Tendermint.
+The fair distribution of fees is enforced by the stake-proportional block proposer rotation policy of CometBFT.

 By requesting an upfront payment, fees also serve as prevention against DOS attacks since the signer needs to pay for all the submitted transactions.
 More